Security and privacy are critical and non-negotiable values of our service.

 Payment/Billing is handled via our payment processor, Stripe.
 All details of Stripe's security practices and PCI compliance can be found on the Stripe security page.

 Development process and awareness of vulnerabilities

-- All 3rd-party dependencies are regularly scanned for known and new vulnerabilites and patches are applied promptly.
+- All 3rd-party dependencies are regularly and automaticaly scanned for known and new vulnerabilites.
+Patches are applied promptly.

-- All software undergoes automated testing and a formal launch process before going live.
+- All software undergoes automated testing in a staging environment and follows a formal launch process before going live.

 - No user data or production credentials are stored in source code.